citizenfx/natives/PLAYER/StartPlayerTeleport.md

 * **y**:
 * **z**:
 * **heading**:
-* **p5**:
+* **teleportWithVehicle**: Teleports the player along with the vehicle they are in.
-* **findCollisionLand**: This teleports the player to land when set to true and will not consider the Z coordinate parameter provided by you.
-It will automatically put the Z coordinate so that you don't fall from sky.
+* **findCollisionLand**: Attempt to find a ground coordinate at the given XY location; overriding the Z value.
 * **p7**: